r-ramos2/aws-cloud-based-cybersecurity-home-lab/README.md

 ## Introduction

-This guide takes you step-by-step through setting up a cloud-based cybersecurity home lab using AWS.
-The lab incorporates a **Kali Linux** instance for penetration testing, a **Windows 10** workstation as a target system, and an **Ubuntu-based Security Tools Box** to run essential monitoring tools.
-This project demonstrates proficiency in cloud security, infrastructure-as-code (IaC), and security tool integration.
-It’s a valuable addition to your portfolio, showcasing hands-on expertise in deploying and securing cloud infrastructure.
+This project walks through creating a cloud-based cybersecurity home lab using AWS.
+The lab setup includes three key components: Kali Linux for penetration testing, Windows 10 as a target system, and an Ubuntu-based security tools box running Splunk and Tenable Nessus for monitoring and vulnerability assessments.
+The lab is designed with security best practices and principles in mind, leveraging Infrastructure as Code (IaC) via Terraform to automate and manage the environment.

 ---